 1. Birding in Gishwati Mukura National Park

-Gishwati National Park is exceptionally one of the important birding sites in tourists who are their birding safaris in Rwanda.
-It is a home to the most sought after Albertine rift endemic species that make up over 20 species on record making it one of the ideal birding areas for birders.
-The small size of this spectacular park makes it one of the simplest sites to do bird watching.
+Gishwati National Park is home to the most sought after Albertine rift endemic species that make up over 20 species on record making it one of the ideal birding areas for birders in East Africa.
+The small size of this spectacular park makes birding the simplest activity.

 2. Chimpanzee trekking in Gishwati Forests

-Whereas there fewer than 20 primates in this protected area, chimpanzee trekking is exceptionally one of a must to do primate adventures for you while on safari in Rwanda.
-The chimpanzees in Gishwati Mukura were believed to have almost got extinct from the wild about a decade ago as a result of poaching and habitat loss, however the latter has changed given the collaborative efforts from the Rwandan government and many Non Governmental Organizations (NGOs) that have come up to support the conservation of the forest and other wildlife species.
+Chimpanzee trekking is one activity you should not miss on your safari to Gishwati.
+The chimpanzees in Gishwati Mukura were believed to have almost got extinct from the wild about a decade ago because of poaching and habitat loss, however the latter has changed given the collaborative efforts from the Rwandan government and many Non Governmental Organizations (NGOs) that have come up to support the conservation of the forest and other wildlife species.

-Chimpanzee adventure in this park is similar to that of other sites where by visitors will first gather at the park headquarters for early morning briefing on dos and don’ts of chimpanzee tracking while in the forest.
+Chimpanzee adventure in this park is similar to that of other sites whereby visitors will first gather at the park headquarters for an early morning briefing on dos and don’ts of chimpanzee tracking while in the forest.

 3. Hiking and Nature Walks in Gishwati Mukura Forest Park

-This is another most exciting activity in Gishwati Mukura Forest National Park.
-It offers tourists opportunity to explore the natural wonders of the park which include mainly the blue monkeys, the black and white colobus monkeys, golden monkeys, L’Hoests monkeys and not to exclude over 60 tree species which include the Mahogany, and several mammal species especially the southern three hyrax and the red river hogs and many more.
+This an exciting activity in Gishwati Mukura Forest National Park.
+It offers tourists an opportunity to explore the natural wonders of the park which include the blue monkeys, the black and white colobus monkeys, golden monkeys, L’Hoests monkeys and not forgetting exclude over 60 tree species which include the Mahogany, and several mammal species especially the southern three hyrax and the red river hogs and many more.

-There are also many amphibian species which include the brown forest frogs and reptiles such as the bush vipers and chameleons which you will come across while on nature walks.
-Besides striking your imaginations with these spectacular wildlife species, there are several hiking trails that take visitors to the most exceptional Kazeneza waterfalls just in the middle of the forest.
+There are also many amphibian species which include the brown forest frogs and reptiles such as the bush vipers and chameleons which you will come across while on nature walks because they are many.
+Besides striking your imaginations with these various spectacular wildlife species, there are several hiking trails that take visitors to the most exceptional Kazeneza waterfalls just in the middle of the forest.